 The look-back period in South Dakota for a DUI is 10 years.
-Penalties and fines will be much stiffer especially if you have had two DUI offenses within 10 years or you caused an accident at the time of your arrest which resulted in someone being injured or killed.
+Penalties and fines will be more severe if you caused an accident at the time of your arrest which resulted in someone being injured or killed.

 Felony vs. Misdemeanor